onropepro/OnRope.pro/replit.md

 - ✅ Implemented proper object storage with @google-cloud/storage
 - ✅ Fixed all button state transitions and NaN displays
 - ✅ Added project deletion with confirmation dialog (warns about cascade deletion of work sessions, drop logs, complaints)
+- ✅ Converted project details to dedicated page at /projects/:id (no longer a dialog)
 - ✅ Architect-approved and production-ready